This site contains affiliate links to products. We may receive a commission for purchases made through these links.

 The cove at Heraion is not just a pretty beach with crystal clear emerald water, either.
 Thanks to its great depth just a few meters from the shore it is a popular scuba diving and cliff diving destination, too.
 Since seeing the Jaws some 30 years ago I don’t have the best relationship with the open sea and usually just stick with snorkeling along the shore.
 However, for the braver ones the reef drops some 60 meters down very steeply making it a great spot for deep diving.

-Before leaving Heraion, don’t forget to complete the short hike to the lighthouse at Cape Malagkavi, the westernmost tip of the Perachora Peninsula.
-The stone-build lighthouse from 1897, is one of the oldest lighthouses in Greece still in operation.
-Its picture perfect, too, especially at sunsets with amazing views across the sea towards Peloponnese to the South and the cost of Central Greece to the North.
+Before leaving Heraion, don’t forget to complete the short hike to the lighthouse at Cape Malagkavi, the westernmost tip of the Perachora peninsula.
+The stone-built lighthouse from 1897, is one of the oldest lighthouses in Greece still in operation.
+It’s picture-perfect, too, especially at sunsets with amazing views across the sea towards Peloponnese to the South and the coast of Central Greece to the North.